thunkable/docs-thunkable-com/thunkable-for-android/share-your-app.md

 ![](https://thunkable.com/explore/img/share/download_apk.png)

 Once the build completes, you can email the app \(".apk" file\) to your friends who can install it by opening the email from their phone.
 If you want to distribute it more widely, you can upload it to a website that both you and your friend can access.
 You can also distribute your app on the [Google Play Store](https://thunkable.com/explore/ai2/google-play.html).

+---

+### Important note for your friends

+Anyone installing your app \(which is an ".apk" file\) directly, instead of from the Play Store, will need to change the setting on their phone to allow installation of non-market applications.

+To find this setting on versions of Android prior to 4.0, go to "Settings &gt; Applications" and then check the box next to "Unknown Sources".
+For devices running Android 4.0 or above, go to "Settings &gt; Security" or "Settings &gt; Security & Screen Lock" and then check the box next to "Unknown Sources" and confirm your choice.

+[^1]: The source code \(.aia\) files are not executable Android programs -- those are .apk files.
+The source code is also not Java SDK code -- it can only be loaded into Thunkable.